sebastiendfortier/spookipy/spookipy/winddirection/WindDirection.rst

 Algorithm:
 ~~~~~~~~~~

-    For WD, the direction : If the direction is calculated with the
-    meteorological convention (--orientationType WIND), then : the
-    gduvfwd function of the EZSCINT library is used to calculate the
+    The gduvfwd function of the EZSCINT library is used to calculate the
-    direction of where the vector is coming from with respect to north
+    direction of where the vector is coming from with respect to north.

 Reference:
 ~~~~~~~~~~